 My goal for this year is to meet with Japanese locals, work on my Japanese and explore Japan.
 I am based in Tokyo but I am hoping to be able to travel between days off from work.

-I am going to attend the festival at Yasukuni Shrine that runs from the 13th – 16th of July.
+I am going to attend the festival at Yasukuni Shrine that runs from the 13th to the 16th of July.
 I will be attending on the 16th of July and I will be wearing a Yukata.
-I am very excited about this as the Yukata/Kimono are part of Japanese culture and history that is unique.
+I am very excited about this as the Yukata/Kimono is part of Japanese culture and history that is unique.
 As a child, I loved dressing up in costumes and playing so this is right up my street.

 Yukata are made up of cotton and worn during summer and at festivals.
 They are also worn at Ryokan’s

 (Japanese inns) to get to and from the onsen and around the Ryokan.
 They are more casual and affordable.
-There are various different designs and colours.
+There are various different designs and colors.

 Obi is the belt worn around to fasten the Yukata/Kimono.
-Kazasai are worn by women and like the Yukata/Kimono have various different colours and designs.
-Kimono are more elaborate and made of silk.
+Kazasai is worn by women and like the Yukata/Kimono have various different colors and designs.
+Kimonos are more elaborate and made of silk.
 They can cost thousands and are often worn for special occasions such as the coming of age celebrating those that turn 20.

-I am also going to Tokyo Disney Sea for my birthday on the 24 th July to mark my 30 th.
-Disney Sea has been on my to do list as it is unique to Japan as well as I will never grow out of Disney.
-I have already bought my ticket.
+I am also going to Tokyo Disney Sea for my birthday on the 24th of July to mark my 30th.
+Disney Sea has been on my to-do list as it is unique to Japan as well as I will never grow out of Disney.
+I have already bought a ticket.
 It is also only about half an hour away from where I currently live, Koto-Ku so I thought why not.

-I am hoping to make the most of my time in Japan and I hope that my journey will help inspire others to do the same.
+I am hoping to make the most of my time in Japan and I hope that my journey will help inspire others to apply for a Working Holiday Visa.
 Japan has so much to offer and I am extremely grateful to have this opportunity.